jeff0167/Data_And_Things/README.md

 - more
 - research grid_search = GridSearchCV(estimator=rf, param_grid=param_grid, cv=5, scoring='accuracy', verbose=1)

+- for linear regression add the notes back
+-

+Data lake:
+    A vast, centralized repository that allows you to store all your structured, semi-structured, and unstructured data at any scale.
+    Stores raw, unprocessed data from various sources.
+    It stores data in its native format.

+Data warehouse:
+    A repository of structured, filtered, and transformed data, specifically designed for querying and analysis.
+    It focuses on storing data that has been processed for specific business purposes.

 ## To hand in
 - completed
 - 1 (Exercises in DT and EDA)